gtadajweski/code-final-project-02a32/_services/arts.md

 # Volunteer

 ### <a href="https://www.lebanoncommunitytheatre.org/volunteer" target="_blank">Lebanon Community Theatre</a>
-1962 company situation in "The Barn"
+1962 company situated in "The Barn"
 > Opportunities to help with all stages of theater production

 # Join